-- Is it Azure the best or Google?
+- Is Azure the best or Google?

 - Why do you like UiPath over Automation Anywhere?

-However, I see very difficult what to advise or learn since everything have changed drastically from Desktop Development to Web Development, Web Development to Cloud, Cloud to Mobile Development, Mobile Development to Augmented Reality, Augmented Reality to Robotic Process Automation, RPAs to AI, etc.
+However, I see very difficult what to advise or learn since everything has changed drastically from Desktop Development to Web Development, Web Development to Cloud, Cloud to Mobile Development, Mobile Development to Augmented Reality, Augmented Reality to Robotic Process Automation, RPAs to AI, etc.

 One of the few articles that I have read recently that could give you a clue of what you should learn is this one: DARQ skills from Accenture.
-However, I still have some serious doubts about what you should advise to someone fresh.
+However, I still have some serious doubts about what you should advise someone fresh.
 Personally, I do a kind of job interview to go deeper and understand their interests, what they expect from the programming world, how they see their lives in IT in 5 years, what areas of IT they are interested in, etc. This helps me redirect them to the right person if I know someone or provide some clues of what they should learn based on statistics because I even saw this discussion in our webpage Developer is the next blue collar job from 2018 and I believe it's a serious topic to go farther.